rohan-v8rma/CPP-Craftsmanship/README.md

 ## Type Promotion and Type Narrowing

-Read [08B-c-type-promotion-and-type-narrowing.cpp](./08B-c-type-promotion-and-type-narrowing.cpp).
+Read about it under [Type Promotion](#type-promotion) and [Narrowing Type Conversions](#narrowing-type-conversions) above.

 It is important to understand why narrowing type conversion can be bad and how to prevent it.

 ## Poor Performance due to `std::endl`